In the 16th century, the world went through a radical reorienting of our place in the universe.

 All of this changed in 1543 when Nicolaus Copernicus published “On the Revolutions of the Heavenly Spheres.”
 In it, he demonstrated the motion of the heavens can only be explained without the Earth being the geometric center of the system.
 In fact, rather then stationary, the Earth revolved around the sun.
 Conceptualizing this heliocentric model required a wholesale reorienting of the relationship of the earth to the heavenly bodies.
 Worldview quite literally meant a different view of our world.

-The Copernican Revolution was one starting point for the Scientific Revolution of the 16th century.
+Some historians mark the publication of Copernicus’ “De revolutionibus orbium coelestium” as the starting point for the Scientific Revolution of the 16th century.
 But it did not come without resistance.
 It took 200 years for this new heliocentric model of the solar system to replace the geocentric model.

 The Copernican revolution seems insignificant to most people today.
 The revolution of the earth around the sun is such a broadly held conviction it seems irrelevant.
 But the shift in worldview caused by the revolution was far-reaching, especially for Christianity.